 The rise of your trousers plays a crucial role in determining the perfect length of your tie.
 Therefore, pay close attention to your trouser rise before finalizing your tie length choice.

 When wearing mid-rise trousers, the rule of thumb is to have the tip of the tie blade just touching the waistline.
 This means that the length of the tie should be such that it ends right at the top of the waistband or 1-2 centimeters below.
 This length creates a clean and balanced look and ensures that the tie doesn’t appear too short or too long.

 When it comes to high-rise trousers, the ideal length of the tie is more flexible.
 With high-rise trousers, the tip of the tie blade can be anywhere between the top of the waistline and below it.
 This gives you more leeway in determining the length of the tie that works best for you.
 However, we recommend having the tip of the tie blade fall no more than 3-5 centimeters below the waistline if you want to stay in the safe zone.

 Tie length and your height

 Tie length is not only affected by the rise of the trousers but also by your height.
 The length of the tie can greatly affect the overall look of your outfit, and it’s important to get it right to achieve a well-proportioned look.

-If you are on the shorter side, it’s generally best to opt for a shorter tie length.
+If you are on the shorter side, it’s generally best to opt for a shorter tie length (but the blade should still touch the waistline).
 A tie that is too long can make you appear even shorter and throw off the balance of your outfit.
 On the other hand, if you are taller, you can wear a longer tie without it appearing too overwhelming.
 In general, a taller person can get away with wearing a tie that is up to 5 centimeters longer than a shorter person.